sixeyed/dak4.net/slides/sections/prod-config.md

 Docker and Kubernetes supply app configuration by setting up the container environment.
 Kubernetes has three options for that:

-- environment variables
+- environment variables set in the Pod spec
-- configMaps which can be surfaced as files
+- [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) surfaced as files or environment variables
-- secrets which can also be surfaced as files
+- [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) surfaced as files or environment variables

 ---

-## Environment variables in Kube manifests
+## Environment variables in Pod specs

 Environment variables are the simplest.
 They're fine for individual values which are different between environments.

-[k8s/prod-config/reference-data-api.yml](./k8s/prod-config/reference-data-api.yml) uses an environment variable for the database connection string.
+The updates [reference-data-api.yml](./k8s/prod-config/reference-data-api.yml) uses an environment variable for the database connection string.
 Not a great option but simple to demonstrate (Kubernetes uses double-underscores as separators instead of the usual colons).

-_Deploy the API - its bevahiour is the same:_
+_Deploy the API - its behaviour is the same:_

 ```
 kubectl apply -f ./k8s/prod-config/reference-data-api.yml

+kubectl get pods -l component=api
 ```

+> This is a new Pod because the spec has changed

 ---